hpc/pavilion2/docs/README.txt

 6. Could always use some code refactoring or just general code reviewing.

 7. Much in the way of handling all the posible error conditions that may arise if the test suite is configure wrong.
-Much more unit testing here.
+Much more unit testing needed here.

+8. Addition of Data analytic and Machine learning tools.